 Halotron I extinguishers are clean, effective and leave no residue.
 See a demonstration in one of the BoatU.S. videos.

-Carbon Dioxide (CO2): good for Class B and Class C fires.
-No residue, easy to use, and useful only in confined interior spaces.
+Carbon Dioxide (CO2) – Good for Class B and Class C fires.
+No residue.
+Easy to use.
+Useful only in confined interior spaces.
 Does not cool fire.

-Halotron 1: EPA-approved.
-They do not create a large cloud of vapor that reduces visibility.
-Safe for computers, electronics, even clean rooms, and leaves no residue.<25290>
+Halotron 1 – EPA-approved.
+Safe for computers, electronics, even clean rooms, and leaves no residue after use.

-Tri-Class Dry Chemical: low toxicity.
+Tri-Class Dry Chemical – Low toxicity.
 Inexpensive.
 Effective on Class B and Class C fires.
 Moderately effective on Class A fires.
-Difficult to clean up and corrosive, so not a good choice for helm or nav station.
+Difficult to clean up.
+Corrosive.
+Not a good choice for helm or nav station.

 BoatU.S. tested fire extinguishers in 2009.
 View their highly informative series of seven short videos.